Old Main, Suomi College

 Old Main, Suomi College is a four-story sandstone educational building located at 603 Quincy Street on what was formerly the Finlandia University campus in Hancock, Michigan.
-It is also known as the Suomi College Building.
 It opened on January 21, 1900, and housed the Suomi Opisto (Finnish College).
+It is now known as Old Main Inn or OMI.

-It was designated a Michigan State Historic Site in 1959 and listed on the National Register of Historic Places in 1972.
+Old Main was designated a Michigan State Historic Site in 1959 and listed on the National Register of Historic Places in 1972.

-After the university closed in 2023, the structure was sold to a private developer, who repurposed it as Old Main Inn, featuring a retreat center, wedding/event venue, and museum and housing an artist collective and gallery.
+After the university closed in 2023, the venue was sold to a private owner who has restored the mixed use venue for a bed and breakfast and wedding and event center featuring an artist collective and gallery.